asottile/asottile/supporting.md

 ## monetary contributions

-I am currently unemployed and would love to be able to build open source software for a living.
+I would love to be able to build open source software for a living.
 These are the ways you (or your employer) can contribute.